alexferrer/xplane_thermals/README.md

 - Thermal streets
 - Clouds at the top of the thermal (* this is a big one, but I don't know how to do it yet)
-- Read thermals from a user given CSV file

 Installation